IzzySoft/OSPRep/doc/readme.txt

 Starting with v0.4.x, the AddOns are already converted from "anonymous blocks" to "stored procedures" - which means, in order to use them, you need to install the osprep package into the database.
-This can be done as follows:
+If you did not install them with the spcreate.sh described above, this can be done manually as follows:

 1. Change to the install/database/ subdirectory of your OSPRep installation
 2. Invoke Sql*Plus and connect as the statspack user (perfstat)